A few days ago when bel ragazzo was in town we made a trip into the city of Catania.

-My bel ragazzo and I were not put off by the previous wrath of Etna.
 We set off for a pleasant albeit hot day of site seeing.
 Here are some pictures of what we think is a beautiful city, however not everyone agrees.
-In parts it is pristine, and off the main streets it is in parts run down and in need to work.
-Because the majority of the city was rebuilt with the lava stone it gives Catania a dark, secretive feeling, which makes you want to get off the tourist track and delve deeper into the residential heart.
+In parts it is pristine, and off the main streets it is often run down.
+After historic eruptions, the majority of the city was rebuilt with lava stones giving Catania a dark, secretive feeling, which makes you want to get off the tourist track and delve deeper into the residential heart.